-Criteria Our response provides information to those unable to participate more fully.
-Account of consulation and its effects wil be included in Appendix 10 Outcomes of consultation throughout the process Contains a full technical explanation of the methods employed, with any limitations noted Included in Chapter 27 Identifying housing need Appendix 15, Change Log and Appendix 16 Summary of learning.
-Assumptions, judgements and findings are fully justified and presented in an open and transparent manner Included in all chapters, clearly quoting source data and including commentary and areas for further future investigation.
-Uses and reports upon effective quality control mechanisms Included in Appendix 11 Quality Assurance.
-Explains how the assessment findings have been monitored and updated (where appropriate) since it was originally undertaken Plans to update and re-publish included in Appendix 15 The Change Log .
-Change control log devised for every page in the SHMA to enable consistent updating in future.
-Full-time researcher recruited to provide consistency and understanding of the housing market, and the data used, into the future.
+Process checklist References • Approach to identifying housing market area(s) is consistent with other approaches to identifying housing market areas within the region Cross-referenced postcode information with travel to we chapters 7 Defining housing commuting patterns; and 8 housing markets using war ork areas, see g markets using Defining • Housing market conditions are assessed within the context of the housing market area Included in Section 3 The c market and specifically in C dirvers • Involves key stakeholders, including house builders Set up a three-tier project set described in chapters 3 Properties and accountabilities and 4 ladder, which actively involvable stakeholders and provides those unable to participate oject structure The participation ves all key information to Account of consultation and included in Appendix 10 Outconsultation • Contains a full technical explanation of the methods employed, with any limitations noted Included in Chapter 27 Ider need Appendix 13 The tech and Appendix 15, The Cha nnical appendix • Assumptions, judgements and findings are fully justified and presented in an open and transparent manner Included in all chapters, cle source data and including o areas for further future inve commentary and • Uses and reports upon effective quality control mechanisms Included in Appendix 11 Qu uality Assurance. • Explains how the assessment findings have been monitored and updated (where appropriate) since it was originally undertaken Plans to update and re-pub Chapter 3 Project structure accountabilities, Appendix Log. and Change control log devised in the SHMA to enable con in future.
+Full-time researcher recruit consistency and understan housing market, and the dafuture. ding of the